 According to some infectious disease experts, the Lambda variants were not appearing to cause increased disease transmissibility.
 Also, vaccines were found effective to an extent against these variants.
-However, based on the lab studies, these viruses have mutations that are resistant to the vaccine-induced antibodies.
+However, based on laboratory studies, these viruses have mutations resistant to vaccine-induced antibodies.

 Experts are still analyzing the contagiousness of Lambda variants.
-The two mutations T761 and L452Q, in the Lambda variant, make them more infectious.
-It is still inconclusive whether this variant is more deadly than the Delta variant.
+The two mutations, T761 and L452Q, in the Lambda variant make them more infectious.
+Whether this variant is more deadly than the Delta variant is still inconclusive.

 Based on the lab research conducted by the researchers of the University of Tokyo, this variant has the potential to escape vaccine-induced antibodies due to the mutation RSYLTPGD246-253N.
 This is a unique 7-amino-acid deletion mutation in the N-terminal domain of the Lambda spike protein.
 Due to such results, experts want this variant of interest to be categorized under variants of concern to bring about worldwide attention regarding its tendencies for massive spread and vaccine resistance.

-Initially, when the variant was identified, it was given less attention, but researchers warn about the potential threat it could cause to global public health with present studies.
-Though the rate of new cases might be appearing to decline, it is still under investigation.
+Initially, when the variant was identified, it was given less attention, but researchers warned about the potential threat it could cause to global public health with present studies.
+Though the rate of new cases might appear to decline, it is still under investigation.